 How Many Days in the Peloponnese?

-When planning a trip to the Peloponnese peninsula, you’ll want to know how many days to plan for your trip.
-A lot of the main sites worth visiting in the Peloponnese and on this itinerary are spread out (about a 1.5-hour drive on average), so you’ll want to arrange for at least 5 days in the Peloponnese.
+A lot of the main sites worth visiting on this itinerary are spread out (about a 1.5-hour drive on average), so you’ll want to arrange for at least 5 days in the Peloponnese.

 If you’re hoping to dive deeper into the region and explore, 7 days in the Peloponnese is the perfect amount of time for your trip.
 But with that being said, you can easily spend a 2-week trip in the region without being bored or lacking things to do.